roboticeyes/openrex/doc/rex-spec-v1.md

 #### Data Type Track (9)

 This data block can be used to describe a 3D track.
-A track is a container for 3D points, their normal vectors and their confidences.
+A track is a sequence of a 3D position and orientation of an AR device.
+The orientation is stored as a normalized normal vector of the device's LookAt vector.
+The timestamp is using the UNIX time, the number of seconds elapsed since January 1, 1970 UTC.

 | **size [bytes]** | **name**   | **type** | **description**                    |
 |------------------|------------|----------|------------------------------------|